Note: Rule changes (approved at the 2021 AGM) for the forthcoming season are highlighted in green

 4. APPLICATIONS AND RESIGNATIONS

-4.1 A club desirous of competing in the League or resigning from it shall give notice, in writing, to the League General Secretary on or before 31st January of the relevant year.
+4.1 A club desirous of competing in the League or resigning from it shall give notice, in writing (email accepted), to the League General Secretary by a date in mid-January to be advised at the AGM and posted on the League website following the AGM.

 4.2 All clubs shall identify a named representative who will act as the link / contact person in relation to all league matters and correspondence.